bloomreach/web-code-samples/examples/autosuggest/README.md

 # Bloomreach - Autosuggest example

 This example demonstrates how to setup Bloomreach's autosuggest feature.
-See `config.js` file to configure it to run for your account and catalog
+See `config.ts` file to configure it to run for your account and catalog

 ## How to use